I’m just going to say it — self-editing is the bane of my existence.

-Back when I worked in an actual office, with actual human colleagues instead of cats, on more than one occasion I had someone stop by my desk to ask why the heck I was talking to myself.
-But after a little while, I had other folks doing the same thing.
+Back when I worked in an actual office, with actual human colleagues instead of cats, on more than one occasion, people stopped by my desk to ask why the heck I was talking to myself.
+But after a while, I converted other folks to use the same technique.

 Reading your work out loud lets you hear the mistakes; it’s a great way to identify phrasing that doesn’t make sense or sounds odd.

 One piece of advice — remember to focus on reading the words as they appear on the page rather than what you think should be there.

 When it comes to editing, it’s better to be ruthless with your work than wait for someone else to be.
 Believe me, having something come back with very few corrections will do wonders for your self-confidence.

 - Remove unnecessary words.
 I’m looking at you, adverbs.
 Keep an eye out for crutch words (i.e., actually, basically, literally, honestly) that serve little purpose and can de-emphasize whatever point you’re trying to make.
 Remember this quote from Stephen King when you’re going through your work: “The road to hell is paved with adverbs.”

 - Less is more.
 When writing for a business, a shorter piece is often better since you want your audience to stay interested.
 Focus on getting to the point by keeping your wording straightforward and direct, along with using a simple sentence structure (subject, verb, and object).

 - Use plain language.
 Get rid of industry jargon and words that can make your writing sound academic.
 (No one says “We consumed dinner” so don’t write that way.)